ashejaz/ashejaz/README.md

-- 👋 Hi, I’m @ashejaz , a Junior Data Analyst working in Adult Education.
+- 👋 Hi, I’m @ashejaz, a Junior Data Analyst working in Adult Education.
 - 👀 I’m interested in data analytics and visualisation.
 - 🌱 I’m currently learning advanced python, SQL and NoSQL and would love to colloborate on projects involving these.
 - 📫 Reach me on LinkedIn: https://www.linkedin.com/in/ashejaz